celsolr/podiumAssessment/README.md

 For execution on a Docker container:

--Clone this repository in your computer
+- Clone this repository in your computer
--Navigate to the project root folder - podiumAssessment -Execute the command 'docker build -t podiumtest . && docker run -it podiumtest'
+- Navigate to the project root folder - podiumAssessment
+- Execute the command 'docker build -t podiumtest . && docker run -it podiumtest'

 ```sh
 $ git clone https://github.com/celsolr/podiumAssessment.git